tomas-fryza/vhdl-course/Labs/03-vivado/README.md

     * XDC constraints file (`nexys-a7-50t.xdc`).

 2. A Vivado tutorial.
 Submit:
-    * link to your README file with Vivado tutorial.
+    * Link to your README file with Vivado tutorial.

-The deadline for submitting the assignment is before the start of the next laboratory exercise.
+The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.